ensdomains/ens-manager/README.md

 # Deprecated in 2019

-Deprecated in favour of the new ens-app repo: https://github.com/ensdomains/ens-app
+Deprecated in favour of the new ens-app repo: https://github.com/ensdomains/ens-app live at: https://manager.ens.domains/

 ## Development